dpiquet/ps-cli/src/plugins/README.md

 ### Argument parsing ###

 The plugin's `run` method must implement the argument parsing.
 To do so, first get the `PS_CLI_Arguments` singleton instance.

+If the plugin depends on a module, check it's main class exists using PHP's `class_exists` function.
+You can see the autoupgrade plugin as an example.

 `$arguments = PS_CLI_Arguments::getArgumentsInstance();`